pingcap/docs/develop/dev-guide-transaction-troubleshoot.md

 ### Solution 3: use optimistic transactions

-There are no deadlocks in the optimistic transaction model, but in your application, you need to add the optimistic transaction retry logic upon failure.
+There are no deadlocks in the optimistic transaction model.
+But in your application, you need to add the optimistic transaction retry logic in case of failure.
 For details, see [Application retry and error handling](#application-retry-and-error-handling).

 ### Solution 4: retry

-As suggested in the error message, just add the retry logic in the application.
+Add the retry logic in the application as suggested in the error message.
 For details, see [Application retry and error handling](#application-retry-and-error-handling).

 ## Application retry and error handling

 Although TiDB is as compatible as possible with MySQL, the nature of its distributed system leads to certain differences.
 One of them is the transaction model.

 The Adapters and ORMs that developers use to connect with databases are tailored for traditional databases such as MySQL and Oracle.
-In these databases, transactions rarely fail to commit at the default isolation level, so no retry mechanism is required.
-For these clients, when a transaction commit fails, they abort due to an error, as this is presented as an exception in these databases.
+In these databases, transactions rarely fail to commit at the default isolation level, so retry mechanisms are not required.
+When a transaction fails to commit, these clients abort due to an error, as it is treated as an exception in these databases.

 Different from traditional databases such as MySQL, in TiDB, if you use the optimistic transaction model and want to avoid commit failure, you need to add a mechanism to handle related exceptions in your applications.

 The following Python pseudocode shows how to implement application-level retries.
-It does not require your driver or ORM to implement advanced retry logic, so it can be used in any programming language or environment.
+It does not require your driver or ORM to implement advanced retry logic.
+It can be used in any programming language or environment.

 Your retry logic must follow the following rules:

 - Throws an error if the number of failed retries reaches the `max_retries` limit.
 - Use `try ... catch ...` to catch SQL execution exceptions.
 Retry when encountering the following errors.
 Roll back when encountering other errors.
-More error code detail, see [Error Codes and Troubleshooting](/error-codes.md).
+For more information about error codes, see [Error Codes and Troubleshooting](/error-codes.md).
     - `Error 8002: can not retry select for update statement`: SELECT FOR UPDATE write conflict error
     - `Error 8022: Error: KV error safe to retry`: transaction commit failed error.
     - `Error 8028: Information schema is changed during the execution of the statement`: Table schema has been changed by DDL operation, resulting in an error in the transaction commit.